kuzdogan/eof.wtf/README.md

 # Install

 ```
-npm run setup # Installs the submodule and builds the @ethereumjs/evm package
+npm install # Installs the submodule and builds the @ethereumjs/evm package
-npm install
 ```

 This will install the submodule and build the @ethereumjs/evm package (see `preinstall` script in `package.json` for more details).